wp-plugins/photopress-paypal-shopping-cart/readme.txt

 - added new custom taxonomy for storing purchase variations
 - purchase variations can now be set on an image by image basis
 - added "explicit mode" option which only diplays purchase variations explicitly set on each image.

+= 1.3 =

+- fixed broken product name when adding item to cart.